New Construction & Home Energy Rater System (HERS) Rating

 Buyers are now savvy and educated.
 They understand that an energy efficient home or building will act as an annuity for the life of the home, along with making the property much more attractive to buyers.
 In addition, your dream home, building, or new development will be more comfortable and healthier!

-In the near future we will see state and federal RATINGS on homes; this will make a huge impact on the marketability of your home, project or building along with the financing options available (more efficient homes can even now qualify for lower mortgage rates.)
+In the near future state and federal RATINGS on homes may be mandatory.
+This will make a huge impact on the marketability of your home, project or building along with the financing options available (more efficient homes can even now qualify for lower mortgage rates.)

 So, BE SMART, BE CONSCIOUS & BUILD ENERGY STAR TODAY!
 You’ll be happy you did!
 SEE BELOW HOW NEW ENGLAND SMART ENERGY CAN GUIDE YOU THROUGH THE PROCESS AND ENSURE THAT YOU RECEIVE ALL THE ELIGIBLE PROGRAM REBATES: